 When Marlow does find information about Kurtz from others, it is still on the level of reputation and rumour and even this lacks any certainty.
 The Chief Accountant’s first description is that Kurtz ‘is a very remarkable person’, which implies a complimentary view, though this lacks any support.
 The first hard information suggests that Kurtz is the ideal agent in the Belgians’ mercenary hold of the Congo, his apparent claim to fame being that he acquires ‘as much ivory as all the others put together’.
 However, further information presents an alternative view of Kurtz.
 The General Manager presents Kurtz as a rising star in Belgium’s colonial enterprise in the Congo, not just for his success in obtaining ivory, but because he is linked with Belgium’s supposed civilisation and enlightenment of the Congo.
 The brickmaker links him with Marlow disparagingly as part of the ‘new gang – the gang of virtue.’
-This chimes with the Chief Accountant’s assertion that Kurtz ‘will be somebody in the Administration’ and is marked for advancement.
+This chimes with the Chief Accountant’s assertion that Kurtz ‘will be a somebody in the Administration’ and is marked for advancement.
 Conrad’s use of these characters’ conflicting views of Kurtz, his success and position, create uncertainty for Marlow and the reader.

 These ideas are furthered when the Manager reveals his concern that Kurtz may be ill, commenting that he is ‘an exceptional man’, an adjective with a similar function to ‘remarkable’.
 The brickmaker goes further however, at first apparently echoing ‘exceptional’ and ‘remarkable’ by his use of ‘prodigy’, with its suggestions of extraordinary and unprecedented abilities.
 His next sentence is even more revealing, however: ‘He is an emissary of pity, and science, and progress, and devil knows what else.’
 The list of what should be attributes has a tone of scorn, emphasised by the grammatically unnecessary commas in the syndetic list, an impression confirmed by the dismissive quality of the final phrase.